 Preheat your oven to 350 degrees F. Spread 2 cups of pecans on a rimmed baking sheet and toast in the oven, tossing occasionally, until fragrant, 6 to 8 minutes.
 Let cool.
 Process the toasted pecans in a food processor until they are finely ground.

-In a medium bowl, whisk together:
+In a medium bowl, whisk together, then set aside:

 2 cups all-purpose flour

 1 cup unsalted butter, softened